Connect with us

 A statement released tonight said: “It is with regret that the board of AFC Sudbury has today agreed the voluntary redundancy of it’s first team manager Mark Morsley.

 “This comes in light of the completely unprecedented times that the world finds itself in at this moment.
-The great uncertainty over when the world of will return to normal has been entirely responsible for this decision.
+The great uncertainty over when the world of football will return to normal has been entirely responsible for this decision.

 “Mark has been a wonderful servant to our club and instrumental in making the model which AFC Sudbury has created the envy of many.